CefasRepRes/agriforwards-summer-school-2022/README.md

 |                      | Roundtable reflections, discussions, Q and A.                                                            |
 |                      | Close.
 Packets of sandwiches to go.                                                                      |

-- [ ] Michal to book Graham Finlayson.
-- [ ] Invite an audience for the presentations.
-- [ ] Mavis to organise breakfast, lunch and dinner each day

 ## The-challenge